qbead/qbeadWebsite/content/book/dancing.md

 SpinWheel.setLargeLEDsUniform(ax, ay, az);
 ```

 Now if you lift the SpinWheel horizontally up off the table it will light up blue.
+This is because the blue component of the LEDs is controlled by acceleration in the z direction.
 Try disconnecting the SpinWheel from your computer (switch it to `BAT` to light up again) and shaking it in different ways.
 What colors can you create?

+You may notice that the LEDs always light up one color, even though the SpinWheel remains still with this sketch.
+The reason for this is that the SpinWheel's acceleration sensor can't tell the difference between acceleration when you shake it and the force of Earth's gravity pulling the SpinWheel towards it.
+If you change the orientation of the SpinWheel, which acceleration sensor measures gravity changes.
+Don't worry if this seems confusing to you.
+This has also perplexed many scientists.
+For now, just try moving around the SpinWheel to observe how the color is changing.
+To start off, try holding SpinWheel by the keyring.
+Since it experiences gravity along the y-dimension (pulling straight down towards the floor), it will light up green.
+Then slowly tilt the SpinWheel to be horizontal.
+Did you notice how the blue LEDs began to light up as you tilted it?
+Once it was completely horizontal, then only the blue LEDs will be lit up.
+As you are tilting it, both the y and z axis acceleration sensors are experiencing the force of gravity.
+Once it is flat again, then only the z axis acceleration sensor experiences gravity.

 ::: further-reading
-You may notice that the LEDs always light up one color, even though the SpinWheel remains still.
-The reason for this is that the SpinWheel's acceleration sensor can't tell the difference between acceleration when you shake it and the force of gravity.
-If you hold the SpinWheel by the keyring, it will light of green because it experiences gravity along the y-dimension.
-If instead you hold the SpinWheel horizontal, it will light up blue.
-By changing the angle of the SpinWheel, the SpinWheel will light up other colors.
-This becomes important in the [Step Counter](/stepcounter) adventure, so we will learn how to adjust for the effect of gravity there.
+The fact that our acceleration sensors measure both change in motion and gravity becomes important in the [Step Counter](/stepcounter) adventure, so we will learn how to adjust for the effect of gravity there.
 :::

 To wrap up this adventure,